shiftpi/CountryFlags/README.md

 $this->countryFlagUrl('BR', 64);
 //...
 ```
-Where the size is optional again.
+Where size is optional (default 16).

 ## License
 Licensed under the MIT license.
 See license file.